-cates that there are more respondents who have given at least
+A positive NPS indicates that there are more respondents who have given at least a 9 than fail marks

 The results also show that engagement has increased, even though more work is carried out remotely due to Covid-19.
-Another important indicator of engagement, the Employee Net Promoter Score (eNPS), also rose.
+Another important indicator of engagement, the Employee Net Promoter Score (eNPS), also improved.
 In 2020, it was 12.5, up from 8.3 in the previous year.
 Unica is of course pleased with these positive developments, but also realises that a measurement depends to a large extent on the circumstances in the period in which the survey is conducted.
-Over the coming year, the goal is to improve the results once again.
+Over the coming year, the goal is to improve the results further.